Residential and Commercial Energy Conservation Ordinance Update

 - Consistency with Title 24 California Energy Code

 - Measurable outcomes and evaluation of energy and water savings from RECO/CECO

 - Tools to ensure transparent disclosure of building energy information

 - Minimized compliance costs by matching requirements with rebates

 RECO/CECO Update Outreach Process The public process will engage energy experts, key stakeholders and the Berkeley community in how best to update these ordinances.
 City staff are meeting with stakeholders and the Berkeley Energy Commission is hosting a series of workshops in order to inform residents and businesses and get feedback as requirements are updated for single family homes as well as multi-family and commercial buildings.To sign up to be notified for upcoming meetings, please email: email@example.com

-Workshops The Berkeley Energy Commission Workshops will be held the following dates:
+Workshops: The Berkeley Energy Commission Workshops held three community workshops on following dates:

-Stakeholder Meetings City staff are meeting with groups and individuals to answer questions and get input, including, but not limited to:
+Stakeholder Meetings City staff have met with groups and individuals to answer questions and get input, including, but not limited to: